 8. Financing your wedding

-The biggest downside to taking out a wedding loan is that you’ll end up paying interest on top of the already-pricey wedding vendors.
+The biggest downside to taking out a wedding loan is that you’ll end up paying interest on top of the cost of the already-pricey vendors.
 The cost of borrowing money isn’t really justified, since weddings are a luxury expense.
-It’s better to save up during the engagement and pay for the wedding in cash to avoid unnecessary interest charges.
+It’s better to save up during the engagement and pay for the event in cash to avoid unnecessary interest charges.
 If you can’t afford to pay in cash, opt for a smaller and less expensive wedding instead.

 9. Paying for moving expenses

-Moving is labor-intensive and time consuming; on top of that, it can be expensive, especially if you have a lot of bulky furniture or you’re moving a long distance.
-You can use a personal loan (also known as a moving loan) for a variety of moving expenses, from renting a truck to hiring a moving service to do the heavy lifting for you.
+Moving is labor-intensive and time-consuming.
+On top of that, it can also be expensive, especially if you have a lot of bulky furniture or you’re moving a long distance.
+You can use a personal loan (also known as a moving loan) for a variety of moving expenses, from renting a truck to hiring a service to do the heavy lifting for you.

 10. Paying for a funeral

 Between funeral home fees, a cemetery plot and a casket, funerals cost thousands of dollars at a bare minimum.
 Not everyone is prepared at the time of their death to cover these final expenses.
 If a loved one died without life insurance or sufficient assets to cover the cost of a funeral, then a funeral loan — which is just a personal loan — could fill the gap.

-Although it’s not ideal to have to borrow money for a funeral since you’ll have to pay interest on the expenses, it may be the best option for families who don’t have another way to pay.
+Although it’s not ideal to have to borrow money for a funeral, since you’ll have to pay interest on the expenses, it may be the best option for families who don’t have another way to pay and need money fast.